 Professor Tommy Koh

-is a highly accomplished global diplomat and a passionate advocate for the Water and Sanitation Agenda.
-He was one of the first ardent supporters of the World Toilet Organization since our humble beginning in 2001 when he introduced me to the key members in the UN system.
+Professor Koh is a highly accomplished global diplomat and a passionate advocate for the Water and Sanitation Agenda.
+He was one of the first ardent supporters of the World Toilet Organization since our humble beginning in 2001 when he introduced me to the key members of the UN system.
 Over the last 20 years, he continues to promote the mission of the World Toilet Organization both globally and locally in Singapore.
-He also writes many articles about the importance of Sanitation and Water which is published and read widely.
+He also writes many articles about the importance of Sanitation and Water which are published and read widely.